umbraco/UmbracoDocs/Reference/Templating/Macros/index.md

 ## Implementing a Macro

-Macro can be implemented using a MVC Partial View - (aka Partial View Macros), [Details of implementing a Partial View Macro](Partial-View-Macros/index.md).It uses the exact same syntax and objects as [MVC views](Mvc/index.md).
+Macros can be implemented using an MVC Partial View - [Partial View Macros](Partial-View-Macros/index.md).
+It uses the exact same syntax and objects as [MVC views](Mvc/index.md).

 ## Rendering Macros